yulin1117/humob2024/README.md

 This script creates a 7x24 matrix to show the most frequent locations for each user, segmented by day of the week and hour of the day.

+## top2_location_analysis.py

+This script analyzes user movement data to identify the proportion of regular users in the dataset.
+It calculates the top two most visited location ratios for each user and visualizes the results in a scatter plot to highlight consistent movement patterns.

 ## weekday_prediction.ipynb

 This notebook generates a 7x24 matrix to visualize user movement patterns during weekdays, showing the most frequent locations visited.